Royal Collection: Ownership

 The Royal Collection is privately owned, although some of the works are displayed in areas of palaces and other royal residences open to visitors for the public to enjoy.
 Some of the collection is owned by the monarch personally, and everything else is described as being held in trust by the monarch in right of the Crown.
 It is understood that works of art acquired by monarchs up to the death of Queen Victoria in 1901 are heirlooms which fall into the latter category.
 Items the British royal family acquired later, including official gifts, can be added to that part of the collection by a monarch at their sole discretion.
 Ambiguity surrounds the status of objects that came into the possession of Elizabeth II during her 70-year reign.
-The Royal Collection Trust has confirmed that all pieces left to her by the Queen Mother, which included works by Monet, Nash, and Fabergé, belonged to her personally.
-It was also confirmed that she owned the Royal stamp collection, inherited from her father George VI, as a private individual.
+The Royal Collection Trust has confirmed that all pieces left to her by Queen Elizabeth The Queen Mother, which included works by Monet, Nash, and Fabergé, belonged to her personally.
+It was also confirmed that she owned the royal stamp collection, inherited from her father George VI, as a private individual.

-Non-personal items are said to be inalienable as they can only be willed to the monarch's successor.
+Non-personal items are said to be inalienable as they can be willed to only the monarch's successor.
 The legal accuracy of this claim has never been substantiated in court.
 According to Cameron Cobbold, then Lord Chamberlain, speaking in 1971, minor items have occasionally been sold to help raise money for acquisitions, and duplicates of items are given away as presents within the Commonwealth.
 In 1995, Iain Sproat, then Secretary of State for National Heritage, told the House of Commons that selling objects was "entirely a matter for the Queen".
 In a 2000 television interview, the Duke of Edinburgh said that the monarch was "technically, perfectly at liberty to sell them".

 Hypothetical questions have been asked in Parliament about what should happen to the collection if the UK ever becomes a republic.
 In other European countries, the art collections of deposed monarchies usually have been taken into state ownership or become part of other national collections held in trust for the public's enjoyment.
 Under the European Convention on Human Rights, incorporated into British law in 1998, the monarch may have to be compensated for the loss of any assets held in right of the Crown unless he or she agreed to surrender them voluntarily.